AerialX/rawksd/launcher/hbc/readme.txt

 A: Yes.

 Q: What IOS does it need installed?
-A: Riivolution requires an updated IOS37; if you're on System Menu 4.2 you should be good.
+A: Riivolution requires an updated IOS37; if you're on System Menu 4.2 or 4.3 you don't need to do anything.
-   If it's not installed or the proper version, it will be installed the first time Riivolution is run.
+   If it's not installed or the proper version it will be installed the first time Riivolution is run.
    Alternatively, you can also use NUSD or DOP-IOS to install it - with all patches disabled.

 Q: Does Riivolution work with Game X?